FC UNA Strassen

-Strassen play their home matches at the Stade An de Millewisen, a ground inaugautrated for their home match against Rodange 91 on 27 October 2025, which they won 5–0.
-They previously played at the Complexe Sportif Jean Wirtz.
+The club plays its home matches at the Stade An de Millewisen, which was inaugurated on 27 October 2025 during a match against Rodange 91.
+Prior to this, the team played at the Complexe Sportif Jean Wirtz.

 History

-Early Years (1922 - 1999)
+Early years (1922 - 1999)

 The club was founded in 1922 as Union Athlétique Strassen (UNA Strassen).
 The following year, UNA Strassen became affiliated with the Luxembourg Football Federation.

-Playing a modest role in the lower divisions of Luxembourgish football, UNA Strassen would see a halt in their journey due to the occupation of Luxembourg (1940-45) during World War II.
+Playing a modest role in the lower divisions of Luxembourgish football, UNA Strassen would see a halt in their journey due to the occupation of Luxembourg (1940–45) during World War II.
 After the liberation of Luxembourg in September 1945, the Luxembourg Football Federation declared all results of competitions under the Nazi Regime void.

-The 1998-99 2.
-Division (Div.
-4) season was the take-off season for UNA Strassen.
-They topped Serie 2 of the Division (the second of four groups), and so earning themselves promotion from the 4th Division to the 3rd Division.
+The 1998–99 2.
+Division season was the take-off season for UNA Strassen.
+They topped Serie 2 of the Division (the second of four groups), and so earning themselves promotion from the 4th tier to the 3rd tier.